Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Assay Type Competitive ELISA

 - Sample Types Extracted Serum, Extracted Plasma (EDTA and Heparin), Urine, Saliva, Fecal Extracts, Tissue Culture Media

 - Standard Curve

-Aldosterone is a mineralocorticoid first isolated by the husband and wife team of Simpson and Tait at University College, London.
-Aldosterone controls the sodium-potassium balance through unidirectional salt reabsorption in a variety of tissues and glands.
-Synthesized from cholesterol in the zona glomerulosa of the adrenal cortex, secretion is regulated through the renin-angiotensin system.
-Angiotensin II and potassium stimulate primary secretion by increasing the rate of production of the steroid.
+Aldosterone is a mineralocorticoid first isolated by Simpson and Tait’s husband and wife team at University College, London.
+Aldosterone controls the sodium-potassium balance through unidirectional salt reabsorption in various tissues and glands.
+It is synthesized from cholesterol in the zona glomerulosa of the adrenal cortex, and its secretion is regulated through the renin-angiotensin system.
+Angiotensin II and potassium stimulate primary secretion by increasing the steroid production rate.
 Peripheral aldosterone levels are dependent on age and body position.
-Aldosterone measurement is useful in the investigation of primary and secondary aldosteronism including vascular disease, salt depletion, potassium loading, cardiac failure with ascites, and pregnancy.
+Aldosterone measurement is useful in investigating primary and secondary aldosteronism, including vascular disease, salt depletion, potassium loading, cardiac failure with ascites, and pregnancy.